 The goal of this guide is to help you understand the basic steps required to install and maintain an Oracle RAC environment, including how to perform basic troubleshooting, performance monitoring, and backup and recovery activities.
 This guide is based on Red Hat Linux, but you do not need to be a Linux expert to use this guide.

-This guide is not a comprehensive description of Oracle RAC.
+This guide is not a comprehensive description about Oracle RAC.
 It describes concepts only when necessary for completing a particular task.

-This guide is part of a comprehensive set of learning materials for administering Oracle Databases, which includes a 2 Day DBA Oracle By Example (OBE) series (available on the Web) and Oracle University instructor-led classes.
+This guide is part of a comprehensive set of learning materials for administering Oracle Databases, which includes a Day DBA Oracle By Example (OBE) series, which is available on the Web, and Oracle University instructor-led classes.

 Some of the chapters in this guide have an associated OBE lesson.
-The OBE lesson guides you through some of the tasks in the guide, or related tasks, and includes annotated screenshots.
+The OBE lesson guides you through some of the tasks in the chapter or related tasks, and includes annotated screen shots.
 In some cases, the OBE lesson provides additional information to help you complete a task.

-At the end of a section, you might find a link to that chapter's associated OBE lesson.
+At the end of a chapter, you might find a link to that chapter's associated OBE lesson.
 The home page for the 2 Day + Real Application Clusters Oracle By Example series is

 The following is a list of other useful Oracle RAC or related documentation:

-Oracle Real Application Clusters Installation Guide for Linux and UNIX (or other operating system)
+Oracle Database Oracle Clusterware and Oracle Real Application Clusters Installation Guide for Linux (or other operating system)

-Note:Additional information for this release may be available in the Oracle Database 11g Release 1 (11.1) README or Release Notes.
+Note:Additional information for this release may be available in the Oracle Database 10g Release 2 (10.2) README or Release Notes.
 You can locate these documents on your Oracle product installation media.

-Oracle RAC extends Oracle Database so that you can store, update, and efficiently retrieve data using multiple database instances on different servers at the same time.
-Oracle RAC provides the software that facilitates servers working together in what is called a cluster.
-The data files that make up the database must reside on shared storage that is accessible from all servers that are part of the cluster.
+Oracle RAC extends Oracle Database so that you can store, update, and efficiently retrieve data from multiple instances on different servers at the same time.
+Oracle RAC provides the software that allows the servers to work together in what is called a cluster.
+The physical structures that make up the database must reside on shared storage that is accessible from all servers that are part of the cluster.
 Each server in the cluster runs the Oracle RAC software.

-An Oracle Database database has a one-to-one relationship between datafiles and the instance.
-An Oracle RAC database, however, has a one-to-many relationship between datafiles and instances.
-In an Oracle RAC database, multiple instances access a single set of database files.
+Single-instance Oracle databases have a one-to-one relationship between datafiles and the instance.
+Oracle RAC environments, however, have a one-to-many relationship between datafiles and instances.
+In Oracle RAC environments, multiple cluster database instances form a single database.
 The instances can be on different servers, referred to as hosts or nodes.
-The combined processing power of the multiple servers provides greater availability, throughput, and scalability than is available from a single server.
+The combined processing power of the multiple servers provides greater throughput and scalability than is available from a single server.

-Oracle RAC is also a key component for implementing the Oracle enterprise grid computing architecture.
-Having multiple database instances accessing a single set of datafiles prevents the server from being a single point of failure.
-Any packaged or custom application that ran well on a Oracle Database will perform well on Oracle RAC without requiring code changes.
+The Oracle RAC infrastructure is also a key component for implementing the Oracle enterprise grid computing architecture.
+Having multiple cluster database instances accessing a single database prevents the server from being a single point of failure.
+Any packaged or custom application that ran well on a single-instance Oracle database will perform well on an Oracle RAC database without requiring code changes.

-You will learn more about the operation of the Oracle RAC database in a cluster, how to build the cluster, and the structure of an Oracle RAC database in other sections of this guide.
+You will learn more about the operation of the database server in a cluster, how to build the cluster, and the structure of an Oracle RAC database in other chapters of this guide.

 With Oracle RAC, each instance must have access to the datafiles and recovery files for the Oracle RAC database.
 Using Automatic Storage Management (ASM) is an easy way to satisfy this requirement.